idaceappdev/AdalToMsal/Python/PythonWebApp-ADAL-To-MSAL/1.Before-webapp-ADAL/AppCreationScripts/AppCreationScripts.md

-# Registering the sample apps with Microsoft Identity Platform and updating the configuration files using PowerShell scripts
+# Registering the Azure Active Directory applications and updating the configuration files for this sample using PowerShell scripts

 ## Overview